bagasadiwaskita/wc-22-analysis/README.md

 ## Data Preparation

 There are many tables in the World Cup Dataset.
 To make it easier to analyze, I will group all data used for analysis in 1 table.
-The tools I used on this step is ***SQL Workspace*** in ***Google BigQuery***.
+The tools I used on this step is ***MySQL Workspace*** in [sqliteonline.com](https://sqliteonline.com/).

 ### 1. FIFA Ranking

 Table that contains FIFA Ranking values is *2022_world_cup_groups.csv*.
-No changes needed in the table since the data used for analysis is already shown.
+I rename the table into *wc22_groups.csv* to create the naming convention for this project.
+Other than that, no changes needed since the data that will be used is there already.
 ```
-SELECT * FROM `world_cup.2022_world_cup_groups`
+SELECT * FROM wc22_groups
 ```

 ### 2. Squads